apache/cordova-docs/www/docs/en/edge/guide/platforms/android/config.md

 File](config_ref_index.md.html#The%20config.xml%20File) for information on global configuration options.

-- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `<a href="../../../cordova/events/events.pause.html">pause</a>` event fires.
-Setting this to `false` does not kill the app after a `<a href="../../../cordova/events/events.pause.html">pause</a>` event, but simply halts execution of code within the cordova webview while the app is in the background.
+- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `pause` event fires.
+Setting this to `false` does not kill the app after a `pause` event, but simply halts execution of code within the cordova webview while the app is in the background.

         <preference name="KeepRunning" value="false"/>